 How did I get there?
 When reality testing fails us, research shows us we do have a life line.
 (I particularly appreciate researched models and constructs under stress).

 In fact, we have three life lines directly correlated with Reality Testing:

-- Emotional Self-Awareness (I can distinguish one feeling from another, and I know what I’m feeling and why)
+- Emotional Self-Awareness (I can recognize what I’m feeling and why)

-- Self-Regard (I like myself and my big-huge-flub-ups and all)
+- Self-Regard (I like myself, huge-flub-ups and all)

-- Problem solving (I use emotions as an effective problem solving tool, even when I’m upset or in upsetting situations).
+- Problem solving (I use emotions effectively, even when I’m upset)

 In my case, all three pulled me back from the black hole and anchored me to solid ground.